Cryptorchidism: Pathophysiology

 At least one contributing mechanism for reduced spermatogenesis in cryptorchid testes is temperature.
-The temperature of testes in the scrotum is at least a few degrees cooler than in the abdomen.
+The temperature of the testes in the scrotum is at least a few degrees cooler than in the abdomen.
 Animal experiments in the middle of the 20th century suggested that raising the temperature could damage fertility.
-Some circumstantial evidence suggests tight underwear and other practices that raise the testicular temperature for prolonged periods can be associated with lower sperm counts.
+Some circumstantial evidence suggests that tight underwear and other practices that raise the testicular temperature for prolonged periods can be associated with lower sperm counts.
 Nevertheless, research in recent decades suggests that the issue of fertility is more complex than a simple matter of temperature.
 Subtle or transient hormone deficiencies or other factors that lead to a lack of descent also may impair the development of spermatogenic tissue.

 The inhibition of spermatogenesis by ordinary intra-abdominal temperature is so potent that continual suspension of normal testes tightly against the inguinal ring at the top of the scrotum by means of special "suspensory briefs" has been researched as a method of male contraception, and was referred to as "artificial cryptorchidism" by one report.

 An additional factor contributing to infertility is the high rate of anomalies of the epididymis in boys with cryptorchidism (over 90% in some studies).
 Even after orchiopexy, these may also affect sperm maturation and motility at an older age.